 FOUNDER AND ARTISTIC DIRECTOR

 Fiona has been acting and singing for over 30 years in Edinburgh, Fife and beyond in plays, opera, operetta, musicals and even pantomime.
 In well over 80 principal roles, favourites include Anna Glavari in Franz Lehar's The Merry Widow, Sarah-Jane Moore in Stephen Sondheim’s Assassins, Rosalinda in Johann Strauss's Die Fledermaus, Kathie in Sigmund Romberg's The Student Prince, Desiree Armfeldt in Sondheim's A Little Night Music, Nellie Forbush in Rogers and Hammerstein's South Pacific, Mad Margaret in Gilbert and Sullivan's Ruddygore and Katisha in The Mikado.
-Not forgetting of course, Sally Llewellyn in our very own Elephants by Rose Heiney and Alice Dearth in J.M.
+Not forgetting of course, Sally Llewellyn in our very own Elephants by Rose Heiney, Alice Dearth in J.M.
 Barrie's Dear Brutus and Henrietta Angkatell in Agatha Christie's The Hollow.

 For 10 years she sang in the Hail Caledonia professional Scottish Cabaret with Scottish tenor Alan Borthwick and has made several guest soloist appearances with the Edinburgh Palm Court Orchestra in the Queen’s Hall.
-She regularly performs at the Harrogate International Gilbert and Sullivan Festival and has been invited to sing for Dumfries and Galloway Arts Festival, The Elgar Society, The Scottish Arts Club and The Sullivan Society to name but a few.
+She has frequently performed at the Harrogate International Gilbert and Sullivan Festival and has been invited to sing for Dumfries and Galloway Arts Festival, The Elgar Society, The Scottish Arts Club and The Sullivan Society to name but a few.

 Gillian studied Music at Edinburgh Napier University where she was taught by the late, great Andrew Doig.
 Andrew drummed the importance of excellent technique into her and with his guidance and support she became the singer that she is today.
 Andrew introduced her to the ‘Jo Estil technique’, and she uses this as a basis to sing and teach from.
 This technique really helps students to understand how their voice works and how small changes can help to get the most out of it in a healthy way.